PlainsightPro/dataminds-intro-mlops/README.md

 All the code is now in your workspace and you can start experimenting!

-You can run the notebooks in the `code` folder one by one.
-Or you can explore the `code/utils` folder and re-use these components in your own project.
+You can run the notebooks in the `src` folder one by one.
+The order to run the notebooks in, is given by their leading number in their name.

+To run this code you can spin up an `F4s` compute and run all code there.
+Make sure to select an ML runtime to have MLflow and the FeatureStore installed.

 Have fun!

+### 3. Going beyond

+In the session we focussed mainly on the general principles on code organization and components of the MLOps framework.
+We did this by focussing on "how to adjust your project to make it portable".

+Note that this was only the beginning of your MLOps journey!
+If you want to build an MLOps platform you can consult the sources in the References section.
+These provide great tips and tricks to go to the next level.

 ## References